KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-IndoorTemp by sebastianhodapp](https://github.com/sebastianhodapp/MMM-IndoorTemp)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-IndoorTemp.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-IndoorTemperature-Endpoint by buxxi](https://github.com/buxxi/MMM-IndoorTemperature-Endpoint)

-1. - W - package.json issue: No license field.
+1. `package.json` issue: No license field.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-inspirobot by JonathanAndersonPE](https://github.com/JonathanAndersonPE/MMM-inspirobot)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-inspirobot.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Instagram by kapsolas](https://github.com/kapsolas/MMM-Instagram)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Instagram.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.